droideck/ldap-assistant-mcp/tests/README.md

 # LDAP Assistent MCP Tests

 This directory contains pytest-based unit tests for LDAP Assistent's MCP server tools.
-These tests run against a real 389 Directory Server instance in a container to verify the stable parts of LDAP Assistent MCP functionality.
+These tests run against a real 389 Directory Server instance in a container to verify the stable parts of LDAP Assistent MCP functionality while exercising the public FastMCP interface.

 ## Test Structure